observer-tips-org/observer/README.md

 Do not seek external reward; provide yourself reward from internal. <br />
 You will never know everything. <br />
 Always be open to new information; especially so if it could change your perspective. <br />
+No one is perfect.
+We all have our problems / inner demons. <br />

 ## Mumbles
 What's it like to go to sleep, and never wake up? <br />